 - 4 cloves garlic, minced

-- 1 tbsp fresh ginger, minced or grated (see notes)
+- 1 tablespoon fresh ginger, minced or grated (see notes)

 - ¼ cup soy sauce